create3000/x_ite/docs/_posts/components/Rendering/IndexedLineSet.md

 ### MFInt32 [in] **set_colorIndex** <small>[0,∞) or -1</small>

-ColorIndex indices provide order in which colors are applied.
+*colorIndex* values define the order in which Color|ColorRGBA values are applied to polygons (or vertices).

 #### Hints

+- If colorIndex array is not provided, then Color|ColorRGBA values are indexed according to the coordIndex field.
 - If colorPerVertex='false' then one index is provided for each polygon defined by the coordIndex array.
 No sentinel -1 values are included.
-If colorPerVertex='true' then a matching set of indices is provided, each separated by sentinel -1, that exactly corresponds to individual values in the coordIndex array polygon definitions.
-If rendering Coordinate points originally defined for an IndexedFaceSet, index values may need to repeat initial each initial vertex to close the polygons.
+- If colorPerVertex='true' then a matching set of indices is provided, each separated by sentinel -1, that exactly corresponds to individual

 ### MFInt32 [in] **set_coordIndex** <small class="small">[0,∞) or -1</small>

-CoordIndex indices provide the order in which coordinates are applied to construct each polyline.
-Order starts at index 0, commas are optional between sets.
+**colorIndex** values define the order in which Color|ColorRGBA values are applied to polygons (or vertices).

+#### Hints

+- If colorIndex array is not provided, then Color|ColorRGBA values are indexed according to the coordIndex field.
+- If colorPerVertex='false' then one index is provided for each polygon defined by the coordIndex array.
+No sentinel -1 values are included.
+- If colorPerVertex='true' then a matching set of indices is provided, each separated by sentinel -1, that exactly corresponds to individual values in the coordIndex array polygon definitions.

-#### Hint
+#### Warning

-- Sentinel value -1 is used to separate indices for each successive polyline.
+- It is an error to define this transient inputOnly field in an X3D file, instead only use it a destination for ROUTE events.

 ### SFBool [ ] **colorPerVertex** TRUE